 Update Log Configuration#

 TheHive uses logback for logging.
 You can adjust log levels to control the amount of information recorded for troubleshooting and monitoring purposes.
-By default, logs are stored in /var/log/thehive/
+By default, logs are stored in /var/log/thehive/, with the current log in application.log and older logs compressed as application.%i.log.zip.

 Maintenance window required